docker/docs/docker-cloud/migration/cloud-to-swarm.md

 Our target environment is a cluster of Docker CE nodes configured into a swarm cluster.
 A swarm cluster comprises one or more manager and worker nodes.

 To ensure high availability (HA) of the swarm control plane in production, you should include an odd number (3+) of manager nodes, usually no more than seven.
 They should be spread across availability zones and connected by high-speed reliable networks.
-See [Swarm mode overview](https://docs.docker.com/engine/swarm/){: target="_blank" class="_"}, for information on building a secure HA swarm cluster for production.
+For information on building a secure HA swarm cluster for production, see [Swarm mode overview](https://docs.docker.com/engine/swarm/){: target="_blank" class="_"}.

 ### Plan Docker CE nodes